tomsawyer0224/easyResearch/README.md

 ```
 3. Modify the 'config.yaml' file if needed.
 By default, the researchbot is powered by 'llama3.2' and 'llama3.2:1b' in the Ollama framework.
 When using it, you can choose either of them.

-4. Build a Docker image by running the command (on a terminal inside the 'easyResearch' directory):
+4. Build a Docker image by running the command:
 ```
 python build_docker.py
 ```